menggedu/DISCOVER/README.md

 # DISCOVER: Deep identification of symbolically concise open-form PDEs via enhanced reinforcement-learning
 The working mechanisms of complex natural systems tend to abide by concise and profound partial differential equations (PDEs).
 Methods that directly mine equations from data are called PDE discovery.
-In this respoository, an enhanced deep reinforcement-learning framework is built to uncover symbolically concise open-form PDEs with little prior knowledge.
+In this respository, an enhanced deep reinforcement-learning framework is built to uncover symbolically concise open-form PDEs with little prior knowledge.